vojtechpulec/english-for-designers/02-first-impression/index.md

-## Take a look at some projects I worked on:
+## Take a look at some of my projects:

 ![letka](https://github.com/user-attachments/assets/ee8d5542-1bdd-4592-9042-027f16755456)